To control an automatic lighthouse.

 - 6 volt output connected to a bright, white, LED.

 - input, a push switch connected to a gPiO interface.

 - 6 volt output connected to a buzzer.

 The lighthouse is quite an easy model to make and all of the electrical components can be built into the model as it is made or they can be added afterwards.The gallery below shows a model made from a kitchen roll holder, an alternative is to use a Pringles tube.
 The LDR can be difficult to find so we’ve added it to our ‘Hard to Find’ Pinterest board.

 You can also watch the video

 These are the Scratch Scripts and Python Code for this project.
-All of these are available in the Code Library.
 The scripts follow the flowchart, you can follow these scripts or create your own for a different lighthouse.